-PLEASE NOTE: The following instructions are to restore the Single Key only.
-The process to recover the Mobile Key that is part of your multisig keyset is different!
-Please see the complete Sovereign Recovery overview for instructions on recovering funds from your Basic Multisig wallet.
+PLEASE NOTE: The following instructions are to restore the Pay key only.
+The process to recover the mobile key that is part of your multisig vault is different!
+Please see the complete Sovereign Recovery overview for instructions on recovering funds from your 3-key or 5-key vault.

-In Casa App, tap the "Single Key" wallet, then:
+In your Casa app, tap the "Bitcoin Pay" card, then:

 - Tap the card